WANdisco/wandisco-documentation-ldm/docs/configure-exclusions.md

 Assign exclusions to new or existing migrations.

 :::note
 Default exclusions will automatically apply to certain filesystems depending on the platform.
-For example, ADLS storage types have a maximum individual file size limit of 4.55TiB, and any files larger will be automatically excluded.
+For example, ADLS filesystem types have a maximum individual file size limit of 4.55TiB, and any files larger will be automatically excluded.
 :::

 ### Add new exclusions